cybergarage/round-cc/doc/round_rpc_http.md

 ### GET

-Round-RPC add an 'encode' parameter to disable only base64 encode to request from HTTP command line utility such as 'curl' easily.
+Round-RPC add an 'encode' parameter to disable only base64 encode for the 'params' parameter of [JSON-RPC over HTTP][json-rpc-http] to request from HTTP command line utility such as 'curl' easily.

 ```
 Encode-Param = "encode" "=" "none"